WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 ### Installing Required Packages

 First, you need to install any necessary python packages for `REPO`.
-There should be a file called `requirements.txt`, which contains any python packages needed to run the control stack.
-At the very least, this file will contain `wa_cli`, which is the command line interface tool created for the Wisconsin Autonomous team.
+There should be a file called `requirements.txt` at the root of `REPO`, which contains any python packages needed to run the control stack.
+At the very least, this file will contain `autonomy-toolkit`, which is the command line interface tool created for the Wisconsin Autonomous team.

 To install these packages, run the following command: